Tony Robinson: Broader history presenting (2001–2012)

 Following this, he presented one-off specials such as Britain's Real Monarch (2004) and The Real Da Vinci Code (2005).

-With Channel 4 in 2005, he presented a special called Tony Robinson's Titanic Adventure where he joined director James Cameron on his final dive to the wreck of the RMS Titanic.
+With Channel 4 in 2005, Robinson presented a special called Tony Robinson's Titanic Adventure where he joined director James Cameron on his final dive to the wreck of the RMS Titanic.
 Also with Channel 4, he presented Tony Robinson's Crime and Punishment, Catastrophe and Man on Earth focusing on humanity's struggle with climate change in the past 200,000 years.
 Unexplained with Tony Robinson was first broadcast on Channel 4 in December 2008.
 In this series, Robinson investigates paranormal phenomena combining the fields of archaeology, parapsychology, history and spiritualism to investigate paranormal evidence.
 He also presented The Doomsday Code in 2006.

 From 1 September 2010, Robinson hosted a series on the National Geographic Channel called Birth of Britain which was repeated on Channel 4 beginning in January 2011.
-In 2011 he also presented Gods and Monsters.

-Tony Robinson Explores Australia was first broadcast in the first half of 2012.
+In 2011 he also presented Gods and Monsters.Tony Robinson Explores Australia was first broadcast in the first half of 2012.
 Filmed in High Definition, the series roughly follows a chronology from the earliest sightings of Terra Australis Incognita through to the present with each era defined by a theme rather than equal blocks of time.

 From 10 September 2012, Robinson hosted a series on History Channel called Tony Robinson's Time Walks.
 The series uncovers stories that shaped the character of various cities and suburbs around Australia, including Fremantle, Melbourne, Hobart, Woolloomooloo, Bendigo, Newcastle, Carlton, Brisbane, St Kilda, Adelaide, Canberra, Kalgoorlie, Townsville and Launceston.
 He also went to Christchurch, New Zealand.
 In 2015, Robinson continued his history presenting in Australia with "Tour of Duty", again on History Channel.

 During October 2012, it was announced that Time Team would be cancelled after nearly 20 years on television.
 Tara Conlan from The Guardian called the show "television history".
-When talking about the successful run of the show, Robinson said "Not many performers are given the privilege of featuring in two iconic TV series—but I've been lucky."
+When talking about the successful run of the show, Robinson said, "Not many performers are given the privilege of featuring in two iconic TV series—but I've been lucky."
 The show's ratings were falling, causing Channel 4 to pursue an alternative "innovative" approach to historical documentary programming.